 - Avoid going out during snow storms.
 Find fun indoor activities like MOMA or a musical.
 During snow storms, snow and ice accumulate, increasing your risk of a dangerous slip and fall accident.

-If you are injured due to a slip and fall caused by ice, Wingate, Russotti, Shapiro & Halperin, LLP can assist you with determining whether you have a claim against the property owner.
+If you are injured due to a slip and fall caused by ice, Wingate, Russotti, Shapiro, Moses & Halperin, LLP can assist you with determining whether you have a claim against the property owner.
 Property owners are required to remove ice from sidewalks, stairs, and entryways within a reasonable amount of time after a storm.
 If an owner should have been aware of icy conditions yet failed to reasonably inspect for ice and remedy the situation, he may be liable under premises liability law for any injuries that result.

 Staying Safe on the Streets of New York City